 CTEK MXS 0.8 Lithium Motorcycle Battery Charger

-Designed to maximise Lithium battery performance and lifespan, the Lithium XS is a compact microprocessor-controlled charger recommended for LiFePO4 batteries.
+I also got one of these CTEK chargers in for review.
+It is designed to maximise Lithium battery performance and lifespan, the Lithium XS is a compact microprocessor-controlled charger recommended for LiFePO4 batteries.
 For use on cells from 5Ah – 60Ah, this charger automatically charges upon connection and stops when the battery is fully charged, so you don’t run the risk of over-charging.

 Lithium Battery FAQs